 We offer Early Bird Passport Service to accept passport applications from 8 AM - 9 AM, Monday through Friday.
 Appointments for this special service are required and only two applications can be processed during this time.
 For appointments and information about what to bring, please contact the Adult Information Department at (330) 688-3295 ext.
 4.

 Join us as the Bethany Concert Band returns to the library with a medley of swing, Broadway and patriotic tunes.
 This 30-piece band recalls the big-band era with style.
-Registration begins July 22.
+Registration begins August 10.
 This program will be held in the Stow-Munroe Falls Room and is cosponsored by Stow-Munroe Falls Public Library and the Friends of the Library.